Skip to contents

 intensity_max_abs, intensity_mean_abs, intensity_var_abs, and intensity_cumulative_abs are as above except as absolute magnitudes rather than relative to the seasonal climatology or threshold.

 Note that rate_onset and rate_decline will return NA when the event begins/ends on the first/last day of the time series.
-This may be particularly evident when the function is applied to large gridded data sets.
+This may be particularly evident when the function is applied to large gridded datasets.
 Although the other metrics do not contain any errors and provide sensible values, please take this into account in the interpretation of the output.
 It must also be noted that events whose date_peak occur on the same day as the date_start or date_end of the event will return small negative values.
 This tends to only occur in areas with persistent ice cover.
-The authors are currently thinking about how best to handle this exception.

 Acknowledgements